The Boys in the Band (1970 film): Plot

-Michael begins a telephone game with the objective for each guest to call the one person he truly believes he has loved.
-With each call, past scars and present anxieties are revealed.
+Alan tries to leave again but is stopped by Michael, who points out that he would have already left if he truly wanted to.
+Michael informs everyone that they are playing a party game, with the objective for each guest being to call the one person he truly believes he has loved.
 Bernard reluctantly attempts to call the son of his mother's employer, with whom he had had a sexual encounter as a teenager.
 Emory calls a dentist on whom he had had a crush while in high school.
-Both immediately regret the phone calls.
-Hank and Larry attempt to call each other via two phone lines in Michael's apartment.
+Both regret the phone calls.
+After bickering over Hank's doubt that serially unfaithful Larry will choose him, Hank and Larry call each other via two phone lines in the apartment.
+Harold and Donald do not participate in the game.

-Michael believes Alan is a closeted homosexual.
-Michael's plan to out Alan with the game appears to backfire when Alan calls his wife, not his male college friend, whom Michael had presumed to be Alan's lover.
-As the party ends and the guests depart, Michael collapses and sobs into Donald's arms.
-When he pulls himself together, it appears his life will remain very much the same.
+Michael believes Alan is a closeted homosexual, but his plan to "out" Alan with the game appears to backfire when Alan calls his wife, not his male college friend, whom Michael had presumed to be Alan's love.